allenc125789/STM32-NRF24/README.md

 # Example-HelloWorld

 A 'Hello World' example of the project.
-Utilizes the STM32 *BluePill* DevBoard.
+Built around the STM32 *BluePill* DevBoard (STM32F103C8T6).

-Initial code was generated using STM32CubeIDE for the STM32F103C8T6 IC.
+## How to use:
++ Generate 2 project workspaces and initial code using STM32CubeIDE.
+One for TX, and another for RX.
++ Drop the files in their respective folders (Inc & Src).
++ Flash to STM32 through JLink